advocations/skype/Skype/UCWA/messagingInvitation_ref.md

 ## Resource description
 <a name="sectionSection1"> </a>

 This resource can be incoming or outgoing.
 If outgoing, the messagingInvitation can be created in one of two ways.
-First, [startMessaging](startMessaging_ref.md) will create a messagingInvitation that also creates a [conversation](conversation_ref.md).
-Second, [addMessaging](addMessaging_ref.md) will attempt to add the [messaging](messaging_ref.md) modality to an existing [conversation](conversation_ref.md).
+First, [startMessaging (UCWA)](startMessaging_ref.md) will create a messagingInvitation that also creates a[conversation (UCWA)](conversation_ref.md).
+Second, [addMessaging (UCWA)](addMessaging_ref.md) will attempt to add the[messaging (UCWA)](messaging_ref.md) modality to an existing[conversation (UCWA)](conversation_ref.md).
 This resource assists in keeping track of the invitation status; for example, the invitation could be accepted, declined, or ignored.
-An outgoing messagingInvitation will be in the 'Connecting' state while waiting for the recipient to accept or decline it; during this time, the messagingInvitation can be terminated using [cancel](cancel_ref.md).
+An outgoing messagingInvitation will be in the 'Connecting' state while waiting for the recipient to accept or decline it; during this time, the messagingInvitation can be terminated using [cancel (UCWA)](cancel_ref.md).
 Note that if the recipient does not respond in approximately thirty seconds, the messagingInvitation will complete with failure.
-Ultimately, the messagingInvitation will complete with success or failure (in which case a [reason](reason_ref.md) is supplied).
-If the messagingInvitation succeeds, the participant that accepts it will be provided ( [acceptedByParticipant](acceptedByParticipant_ref.md)).
-If incoming, the messagingInvitation can create a new [conversation](conversation_ref.md) or attempt to add the [messaging](messaging_ref.md) modality to an existing [conversation](conversation_ref.md).
+Ultimately, the messagingInvitation will complete with success or failure (in which case a [reason (UCWA)](reason_ref.md) is supplied).
+If the messagingInvitation succeeds, the participant that accepts it will be provided ([acceptedByParticipant (UCWA)](acceptedByParticipant_ref.md)).
+If incoming, the messagingInvitation can create a new [conversation (UCWA)](conversation_ref.md) or attempt to add the[messaging (UCWA)](messaging_ref.md) modality to an existing[conversation (UCWA)](conversation_ref.md).

 ### Properties